 Chameleon is almost like any other regular onboarding tool.
 It has some of the most significant features, analytics, and segmentation options to some extent.

 However, if you are not good with technical stuff, Chameleon might not be the one for you.

 There are two reasons why Chameleon is a good alternative to Walnut:

 ⓵ Chameleon does all the technical stuff for you, if you pay for it.
 This can save you both time and effort, unlike Walnut – that tool laves alone with a ton of things to do.

 ⓶ You can tailor your Chameleon tours just as you like.
 The provided customization options are unbelievably much.

-What makes Chameleon better than Walnut?
+What sets Chameleon apart from Walnut?

 - Chameleon provides good templates.

 - The tool is the most customizable among its competitors.